-The choke coil seen here is 10 mH and 0.48 Ω. The heat sink shown is sufficient for 15 V operation but not necessarily ideal for 18 V. The regulator's tab (output) is electrically connected to the heat sink via the screw.
+The choke coil seen here is 10 mH and 0.48 Ω. The heat sink shown is just adequate for 15 V operation in good ventilation but not necessarily ideal for 18 V. The regulator's tab (output) is electrically connected to the heat sink via the screw.

 The turn-on transient can be suppressed with a MOSFET switch inserted in the negative supply rail, as shown below.
 The MOSFETs open softly in about half a second after turn-on, and thereby prevent the 'thump' sound from being generated.
 Only a weak 'nap' may be heard when the regulator becomes active.

 Two parallel fets are shown here, but more can be added to minimize the voltage dropped in them.
 The on-resistance of the IRF540 is about 40 mΩ.
 Use at least as many fets as there are channels to be fed.
 No heat sinking is needed.
 (Note that the signal ground has to be on the amplifier side.)

 If a volume control is needed, a 10 kΩ potentiometer can be inserted in a normal fashion between C1, the ADJ pin, and ground.
 R1 should then be increased to 3.3 kΩ.
 Using the potentiometer has an additional benefit that the quiescent current is reduced by 100 mA when the volume setting is down.